logo

 Customer service

-But it does have a worrying number of negative reviews, many of which complain about delays in account opening and getting issues resolved, that tally with my own experiences.
+But it does have a worrying number of negative reviews, many of which complain about delays in account opening and getting issues resolved, that tally with some of my own experiences.
 That's a shame as Saxo does so much else well and when you use a premium platform, you expect premium service that understands the questions and needs of clients.

 Help can be accessed via: